panthomakos/sham/README.markdown

       end
     end

-These can be invoked using:
+Alternative shams can be invoked by passing thier name into the `sham!` command.

     Item.sham!(:small, :quantity => 100)
     Item.sham!(:large, :build, :quantity => 0)

 ## Empty Shams

-You can easily define empty shams using the empty function:
+Sometimes you simply want to be able to sham an object without passing any default options.
+Sham makes this easy by providing an `empty` configuration.

     # in sham/user.rb
     Sham.config(User) do |c|
       c.empty
     end

-This can be invoked using:
+Empty configurations behave just like empty hashes.
+That means you can simply pass your own attributes in when shamming the class.

     User.sham!
+    User.sham!(:name => 'John Doe')

+For parameter based initializers you can create empty configurations using the `no_args` option.

+    Sham.config(User){ |c| c.no_args }

 ## Nested Shamming

-You can nest shammed models inside others:
+Sometimes you want one sham to be responsible for creating additional shams when it is initialized.
+For instance, a `LineItem` might require an `Item` to be considered a valid object.
+Sham makes this kind of nested sham very easy to configure, and allows you to overwrite the 'sub-object' during initialization.

     # in sham/line_item_sham.rb
     Sham.config(LineItem) do |c|
       c.attributes do
-        { :item => Sham::Base.new(Item) }
+        { :item => Sham::Nested.new(Item) }
       end
     end

-The nested shams will automatically be invoked and can be overridden during a sham call:
+The nested shams will automatically be invoked and can be overwritten during
+initialization:

     LineItem.sham!
     LineItem.sham!(:item => Item.sham!(:weight => 100))